(Download Adobe Acrobat Reader to view or print PDF)

 - What to do if my child is being bullied?
 Here are some suggestions, but our hope is you will tell school staff as soon as you have any concerns.

 - BCPS is committed to providing the highest quality education in a safe, respectful and violence-free environment.
-This authorized List of Bullying Prevention & Intervention Programs and Curriculum includes evidence-based interventions, curriculums and proven programs available to BCPS staff.
+This authorized Bullying Prevention Curriculum & Programs List includes evidence-based interventions, curriculums and proven programs available to BCPS staff.